 - 400 to 600 g. of white cabbage, cored and cut into thin strips

 - 4 to 5 tomatoes, diced

 - salt and freshly ground pepper, to taste

 - 12 to 24 quail eggs, hard boiled and shelled

 - fresh cilantro or sweet basil, to garnish

 - Place the beef bones in a pot, pour cold water to cover and bring to the boil.
 Skim off scum that rises to the surface.
 Add a whole onion, whole garlic and a teaspoonful of peppercorns.
 Lower the heat, cover and simmer for an hour to an hour and a half.

-Take out the garlic and onion from the broth.
+- Take out the garlic and onion from the broth.
 Peel and chop or mash.

 - Strain the broth.
 Reheat.
-Add the diced tomatoes and shredded cabbage, and any cooked meat that you want to add.
+Throw in the diced tomatoes and shredded cabbage, and any cooked meat that you want to add.
 Season with salt and freshly ground pepper.
 Simmer for 30 minutes or until the vegetables are tender.

 - Just before serving, add the quail eggs.
 Ladle the cabbage and quail eggs soup into bowls and top with fresh herbs like sweet basil or cilantro, or both.